pgroonga/pgroonga.github.io/reference/crash-safe.md

 PGroonga supports crash safe feature since 2.3.3.

 This is still an experimental feature.
-If you find a problem, please report it to https://github.com/pgroonga/pgrgoonga/issues .
+If you find a problem, please report it to [PGroonga Issues][pgroonga-issues].

 This document describes the followings: